 - Increased sales and revenue

 We hope these guidelines help in your testing process.
-Please share your thoughts, suggestions, and feedbacks with us.
+Please share your thoughts, suggestions, and feedback with us.